sguox002/leetcode/leetcode-all.md

 n-ary tree. given a list of edges.
 dfs: get the depth and find the max and 2nd max depth for node. diameter is the max depth + 2nd max depth via some node.
 ->>

-<<-1261	Find Elements in a Contaminated Binary Tree    		74.3%	Medium
-recover and find.
-root is x then left=2x+1, and right=2x+2
-->>

-<<-1273	Delete Tree Nodes    		63.3%	Medium
-the tree is given in the format of： node-parent array. build the tree and do postorder traversal to get num_nodea and sum.
-Delete the subtree=reset the sum and num_nodes.
-->>

 <<-1302	Deepest Leaves Sum    		83.9%	Medium